 1. Do away with pre-heating

-Contrary to popular belief, pre-heating your oven is not always a must.
+Pre-heating your oven is not always a must.
 Unless you’re baking breads or cakes, it’s an unnecessary step that will only add dollars to your energy bill.
-Sure, firing up the oven later will add a few minutes to the overall cooking time but it’ll save you on the long pre-heating time at the beginning.
+Sure, firing up the oven later will add a few minutes to your overall cooking time, but it’ll save you the long pre-heating time at the beginning.

 2. Scrub up good

-We know you don’t want to risk ending up with a burnt dinner but opening the oven door to check on your meal lets out precious heat and is a waste of energy.
-Giving your oven door a good clean instead will allow you to peek through and check up on your food without letting heat escape.
+We know you don’t want a burnt dinner but opening the oven door to check on your meal lets out precious heat and is a waste of energy.
+Give your oven door a good clean so you can peek through and check your food without letting heat escape.

 3. Zap your food

-Your microwave is a thing of great convenience but it doesn’t just save you on time.
-Using it to heat smaller quantities of food will also help you save on energy.
-So the next time you’re heating up the leftovers, allow your microwave to do the work for you.
+Your microwave is a great convenience but it doesn’t just save you time.
+Using it to heat smaller quantities of food will also help you to save on energy.
+So, the next time you’re heating up leftovers, allow your microwave to do the work for you.

 4. Cook in bulk

-So maybe you’re not a fan of getting into the kitchen every day to cook up culinary delights but you still need to eat right?
+You might not be a fan of getting into the kitchen every day, but you still need to eat right?
 Cooking in bulk is a great way for you to save on energy and time!
 It won’t take much more energy for you to cook up a bigger serving which could last you a few days.
-The best part is, the only appliance you’ll need for the rest of the week is your trusty microwave to reheat your meal.
+The best part is the only appliance you’ll need for the rest of the week is your trusty microwave to reheat your meals.

 5. Give your fridge a break

-Once you’re done with all that cooking, avoid placing any hot food into the fridge.
-Your fridge will have to work overtime to cool the food down expanding more energy than necessary.
-Leave your food out on the kitchen bench to cool down instead before refrigerating it to enjoy later.
+Once you’re done with all that cooking, avoid placing hot food in the fridge.
+Your fridge will have to work overtime to cool the food down and will expend more energy than necessary.
+Leave your food out on the bench to cool down before refrigerating it to enjoy later.

 These are just some easy ways to incorporate energy efficiency into daily life.
-Each tip may only bring small savings but add them all up and you’ll quickly notice a difference in your energy bills.
+Each tip may only bring small savings but when you add them up, you’ll notice a difference in your energy bills.